-Bianca Andreescu visited with staff at Tennis Canada and then gave a press conference at the Aviva Centre in Toronto, Ontario on Wednesday, September 11, 2019.
+Bianca Andreescu visited with staff at Tennis Canada and then gave a press conference at the Sobeys Stadium in Toronto, Ontario on Wednesday, September 11, 2019.
 (Photo by Peter Power)

 All things considered, there was plenty of on-court success for our Canadian tennis stars in 2020.
 We watched exhilarating runs to finals, impressive comebacks from some of our biggest names as well as some surprise packages – and all of that in the midst of a global pandemic.

 But as the holidays approach, we figure it’s time to turn our attention to what the 2021 season might bring.

 COVID-19 continues to cause uncertainty around the world, making it difficult to make any clear-cut predictions.
 So instead, we’ve compiled a 2021 wish list for Canadian tennis…

 1. As little disruption to the tennis season as is possible

 The 2020 season started straightforward enough, then COVID-19 forced the cancellation of the BNP Paribas Open in March and life – let alone tennis – was put on pause for several months.
 Despite the fact the virus continues to impact our daily lives, we’re hoping the tennis calendar can take something close to its normal form next year.